Myanmar women take the lead in resisting the military | DW | 01.02.2022

 The National Unity Government (NUG), the government-in-exile, appears more inclusive than any previous government.
 In addition to Suu Kyi, whom the military has placed under house arrest but who continues to symbolically hold the office of state councilor, a woman, Zin Mar Aung, holds the post of foreign minister.
 Zin Mar Aung had previously advocated for women and understanding with ethnic minorities.

 "That's good.
 But we haven't reached our goal yet.
-We want that women are involved in all decisions on all levels," said Naw Hsar Hsar.
+We want that women are involved in all decisions on all levels," said Naw Hser Hser.

 The activist said she's very pleased to see gender equality firmly anchored in the constitution that the NUG is currently drafting.